fuzzyfreak/fuzzy-awesomeWM-3.5/README.md

 Notes:
-  The icons have been omitted but have been left in the code.
+  The icons have been omitted but have been left in the code. luafilesystem is now needed for auto-starting unless already running.

 Creits
-  Heavly inspired form this source http://dotshare.it/dots/505/0/raw/ The awesome wiki
+  Heavily inspired form this source http://dotshare.it/dots/505/0/raw/ and The awesome wiki.